 What happens to metabolism during fasting is that the body turns to other resources for energy, stimulates greater amounts of various hormones, and our resting metabolic rate can increase.

-Quite the contrary: Not only does 16:8 fasting not slow your metabolism, it may actually increase it for a short while![10]
+Quite the contrary: Not only does 16:8 fasting not slow your metabolism, but it may actually increase it for a short while![10]

-Fat loss vs weight loss are two different things.
+Fat loss vs. weight loss are two different things.
 Weight loss is when you reduce your overall body weight, and fat loss is when you reduce your body fat percentage.
 When you lose fat, you’ll often lose weight at the same time, but not always!
 Intermittent fasting can help with both.

 1. Patterson RE, Sears DD.
 Metabolic Effects of Intermittent Fasting.
 Annu Rev Nutr.
 2017 Aug 21;37:371–93.